Last updated: May 4, 2026

 |---|---|---|---|

-| Child Care License (center, facility, or home) | WV DHHR, Bureau for Children and Families | Free (no application fee) | 60-120 days |
+| Child Care License (Family Home, Facility, or Center) | WV DoHS Bureau for Family Assistance | Free (no application fee) | 60-120 days |

-| WV State Fire Marshal Preliminary Inspection | WV State Fire Marshal | $25 (family child care facilities only) | Scheduled during application |
+| WV State Fire Marshal Preliminary Inspection (facility only) | WV State Fire Marshal | $25 (Family Child Care Facility — 7-12 children only) | Scheduled during application |

-| State and Federal Background Checks (all staff) | WV State Police / FBI via IdentoGO | Varies (applicant pays) | 2-6 weeks |
+| State and Federal Background Checks (all staff and household members 18+) | WV State Police / FBI via IdentoGO | ~$30-$75 per person | 2-6 weeks |

-| WV STARS Registration (required staff enrollment) | WV STARS Professional Development Registry | Free | Before supervising children |
+| WV STARS Registration (required for all staff) | WV STARS Professional Development Registry | Free | Before supervising children |

 | Pediatric CPR and First Aid Certification | American Heart Association / Red Cross | $50-$100 per person | Before license issuance |

-| Business Registration Certificate | WV State Tax Department | $30 (one-time) | Same day online |
+| Business Registration Certificate | WV State Tax Department | $30 one-time | Same day online |

-| LLC Formation (recommended) | WV Secretary of State | $25 + $1 portal fee | 2-5 business days |
+| LLC Formation | WV Secretary of State (One Stop Portal) | $25 + $1 portal fee | 2-5 business days |

 How to Start a Daycare in West Virginia (Step by Step)

-West Virginia DHHR issues four distinct license categories based on care setting and capacity:
+West Virginia issues four distinct license categories:

 | License Type | Setting | Capacity |